GlinkieGamesInc/longjmp_win64/README.md

 #### Future Plans
 * additional custom implementations of `setjmp` and `longjmp` for various platforms and bitness levels
+* support for other 64 Windows compilers (eg. mingw-w64)
 * a wrapper with unified interface (eg. `setjmp_custom` and `longjmp_custom` that automatically maps to the correct name/implementation for your target platform)
 * sample code demonstrating a simple OO implementation of coroutines or cooperative threads